-Since 2005, Emily has served on the board of directors (board chair 2010-2011) for the Welcome House of Northern Kentucky, which provides services for the homeless and those at risk of becoming homeless.
-She currently serves as chair of the board of directors for the Kenton County Library Foundation and has served on this Board since 2012.
+Emily served on the Board of Directors for the Welcome House of Northern Kentucky from 2005 – 2011 and held the position of board chair for 2010-2011.
+Emily also served on the Kenton County Library Foundation Board from 2012-2017, and held the position of board chair from 2015-2017.
 In addition, Emily previously served as an adjunct faculty member of the Salmon P. Chase College of Law, where she taught law students trial advocacy skills.
-Emily helped raise over $60,000 for the St. Elizabeth Medical Center Foundation in honor of her late mother, to benefit women who have or are at high hereditary risk for developing breast or ovarian cancers.
+Emily helped raise over $60,000.00 for the St. Elizabeth Medical Center Foundation in honor of her late mother, to benefit women who have or are at high hereditary risk for developing breast cancer.

 Emily was also elected to the St. Pius X Board of Total Catholic Education in 2016.
 She is also an active volunteer at her church, chairing the 2017 and 2018 St. Pius x Summer Festival Live and Silent Auction Committees.
 In addition she served as a Girl Scout Daisy Troop leader for 3 years.
 Emily resides in Northern Kentucky with her husband Marcus and their three children.